New to the League? Welcome !

-A typical mistake is slowing too much to help one car, only to find yourself very slow in the middle of the corner or racing line when other cars are approaching.
+A typical mistake is slowing too much to help one car, only to find yourself very slow in the middle of the corner when other cars are approaching.
 This is done out of kindness, of course, but can be very dangerous.
 Always be aware of the situation around you.
 You should know if there is an isolated car or a train of cars coming up to lap you.
 Ideally, lapping should be concluded with the minimum speed differential between lapper and lapped.

 At times the leaders will have to sit behind a slower car for a few corners, waiting for a safe passing spot.
 This is not the end of the world, just learn to deal with it.
 You might even use lapped cars to your advantage, but we won’t get into that here.

 For example: if there are two laps to go, you are leading with a 10 seconds advantage and are approaching two lapped cars battling for position, then it makes a lot of sense to sit back instead of trying to pass the lapped cars.

 Conversely, if you have a 20 seconds gap to the closer car and two battling leaders are approaching you, it is a good thing to get out of the way and slow down a lot to let them lap you safely without affecting their battle.